While advertising is still an essential part of a brand’s strategy and budget, content marketing campaigns and investments may be more vital today.

-By consistent sharing via YouTube, Instagram and other channels, he was picked up by Ariana Huffington and went viral.
-Today, he sells coaching programs to more than two million followers.
-Altimare says the secret in his content campaign was in his storytelling delivery.
+By consistently sharing via YouTube, Instagram, and other channels, he was picked up by Ariana Huffington and went viral.
+Today, he sells coaching programs to more than 2 million followers.
+Altimare says the secret of his content campaign was in his storytelling delivery.

 “His videos leverage relatable scenarios that speak to a universal truth.
 That’s the hook,” she shares.
 “Then, he looks at the story and speaks to the moral of the story to give the viewer actionable advice.
 Next, he leverages an omnichannel strategy.
 Now, he’s everywhere.”